-In an interview with The Associated Press, death penalty opponent Bryan Brooks said Lockett’s execution was “rather ironic.”
+In an interview with The Associated Press, death penalty opponent Bryan Brooks said botched execution were “rather ironic.”

 Are death row inmates entitled to know source of execution drugs?

-Both Lockett and Warner had sued the state for refusing to disclose details about the execution drugs, including where Oklahoma obtained them.
-The case prompted calls for the impeachment of state Supreme Court justices after the court last week issued a rare stay of execution.
+Lockett had also sued the state of Oklahoma for refusing to disclose details about the execution drugs, including where Oklahoma obtained them.

 Days before Lockett’s execution, Oklahoma Attorney General Scott Pruitt said there is a longstanding precedent that the source of the execution drugs should remain confidential to avoid “intimidation used by defense counsel and other anti-death penalty groups.”